 The Daylesford Dharma School believes that educators and education providers have a responsibility – indeed a great opportunity – to make a significant contribution to the long term protection and sustenance of our environment.

-Without doubt, educators and education providers have a great responsibility.
-This becomes apparent when we take into account that there is strong potential for the continuum of the student’s experiences to extend beyond their school years informed by the type of education they received.
-Schools are well placed to instill awareness and guide attitudes towards the environment
+This becomes apparent when we take into account the strong potential for the continuum of a student’s experiences to extend beyond their school years, informed by the type of education they have received.

-We consider that our school plays a very important role regarding matters of the environment.
-If we use the Buddhist perspective to look closely at the causes for the current polluted and degraded state of our planet it could be concluded that this situation is the direct result of a lack of loving kindness.
-A materialistic motivation has replaced genuine care and concern for others and our environment.
+We consider that our school – all schools, in fact – play a vital role regarding matters of the environment.
+If we use a Buddhist perspective to look at the causes for the current state of our planet, it could be concluded that this situation is the direct result of a lack of loving kindness.